-A CNA provides various personal care and related paraprofessional services according to an established plan of care and provides for the maintenance of a safe and clean environment.
+A Personal Care Assistant/Certified Nursing Assistant (CNA) provides various personal care and related paraprofessional services according to an established plan of care and provides for the maintenance of a safe and clean environment.
 They also perform various housekeeping tasks, meal preparation and companionship activities for clients in their residences.

 - Performs homemaking activities which include (but are not limited to): vacuuming, dusting, sweeping or mopping floors, doing dishes, changing bed linens, doing laundry and cleaning bathrooms.